HEADER-how-to-prepare-for-a-cyclone-in-fiji-Credit-NASA-Earth-Observatory© NASA Earth Observatory

 What You Need to Know About Cyclones in Fiji

 Tropical cyclones that form in the South Pacific sometimes affect Fiji.
 If you’re planning on travelling to Fiji during the “wet season”, there is a risk of experiencing the effects of a cyclone.
 With that in mind, it’s best to be well-informed and prepared in case a cyclone does blow away the idyllic tropical holiday you were hoping for.
+Luckily, Fiji is well-prepared with emergency procedures should a cyclone occur.
 In this guide, we’ll go through how to prepare for a cyclone in Fiji.

 For more information on Fiji’s climate, see What is the Weather Like in Fiji?
 Plus, for more safety advice see How to Stay Safe in Fiji.